-Saqsaywaman was a military fortress that protected Cusco and a place that held rituals and ceremonies.
+Saqsaywaman was a military fortress that protected Cusco, as well as a place for Incan rituals and ceremonies.
 The stones here survived many earthquakes that have hit Cusco over the centuries.
 However, once conquered, Spaniards took the stones to build a new Cusco.
 Do not stand on the remaining stones!

 Take a Day Trip to the Sacred Valley

 With your tourist ticket, you will have access to a number of sites in the Sacred Valley.
 Book a day tour with any of the companies surrounding Plaza de Armas that will take you to Pisaq and Ollantaytambo.
 The tour should include lunch and transportation.
 PisaqPisaq is a complex of ancient buildings and agricultural terraces on the Vilcanota river high on a hill that overlooks the Sacred Valley.
 Your tour guide will be able to give you the best historical significance of the buildings, which include a Temple of the Sun (similar to Machu Picchu.
 I was simply amazed at the agricultural terraces and the fact that many are actually still in use today.Pisaq is also well known for its market that will be a stop on your tour.
 Here you can buy jewelry and other Peruvian textiles.

 OllantaytamboI quite liked the town of Ollantaytambo and wish I would’ve stayed there a night or two on my own.
 At the time of this day tour, I didn’t actually realize that this is where many also start and end their trek to Machu Picchu.